kboghdady/youTube_ads_4_pi-hole/README.md

 Where the script location is /home/pi/youTube_ads_4_pi-hole/youtube.sh </br>
 more information about crontab https://crontab.guru </br>

-# if you want to delete all blacklist from your database in case of issues
+# if you want to delete all blocklist from your database in case of issues
 ```
 /usr/bin/sqlite3 /etc/pihole/gravity.db "delete from domainlist where domain like '%googlevideo.com%' "
 ```
-# NOTE : if you are using the default pihole gravity make sure to whitelit s.youtube.com which blocks the videos
+# NOTE : if you are using the default pihole gravity make sure to allowlit s.youtube.com which blocks the videos
 this default list has it : https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts